-Themes are beautiful things.
+Themes are a beautiful thing.
 They allow you to quickly and easily change the look of your site using the latest web best practices.
 Before we get too far, let's look at the contents of a theme.

 Contents of a Theme